AxlAlm/adb/README.md

 - reads/writes to/from disk
 - generated code for type safe and easy interaction with
 - live projections and read models

+### Write Concurrency

+Will be opting for Optimistic Concurrency.
+This means that we can concurrently write to multiple streams or within a stream if the keys for events differ.
+However, to ensure serialization of events writes to stream keys are serial.
+This will be acheived by doing the following;

+1. on writing a write lock will be aquired
+2. version of last added event will be fetched
+3. a check will be done to ensure that the version of the event that is being added is equal to last added events version + 1
+4. if (3) fails transaction will fail, if (3) passed event will be written
+5. write lock is released